Man at Computer

 It's time to ditch the spreadsheet.

-Your portfolio likely contains a combination of assets (like stocks, bonds, options, currencies, and more), and those assets are likely spread across multiple accounts (like 401(k)s, IRAs, and savings accounts).
+Your portfolio probably includes a mix of assets — stocks, bonds, options, currencies, and more — spread across multiple accounts like 401(k)s, IRAs, and savings.

-Keeping track of all these assets can be cumbersome.
-But it's important — you need to know what's going on in your portfolio.
+Tracking it all can be a hassle, but you need to know what's going on in your portfolio.

-Below, I cover the 11 best online portfolio trackers.
-Most of these are websites and online platforms, but some are apps.
-Some focus on tracking traditional assets like stocks and bonds, while others can track NFTs, altcoins, and real estate.
-Some are free, some are paid.
+Below, I cover the 9 best online portfolio trackers.
+Most of these are online platforms, but some are apps.
+Some focus on traditional assets like stocks and bonds, while others handle everything from altcoins to real estate.
+Some are free, others are paid.

 In short, there's something for everyone on this list.